-Kate is a Senior Associate in the Construction team based in Cardiff.
+Kate is a Legal Director in the Construction team based in Cardiff.
 She advises clients in relation to a range of construction and engineering disputes, involving complex technical issues.

 Main areas of practice

 Kate has considerable experience of litigation in the Technology and Construction Court, and also of resolving disputes through adjudication, mediation and negotiation.
 She has recently been involved in a series of matters relating to defects in cladding systems installed on tall buildings.

 She is familiar with standard forms of contract, including JCT and NEC3/4, and can advise on building contracts, professional appointments and related construction documents.

 Kate joined the firm in 2008 and qualified in 2011.
 She has a BSc (Hons) in Archaeological Science and went on to complete the GDL and LPC at Swansea University.